 Chair Pose

 The chair pose is also referred to as the Utkatasana pose in Sanskrit.
-It is a powerful and strengthening pose that brings all your body muscles together to work cohesively and as a whole.
-However, primarily it strengthens your thighs, ankles, and core.
+It’s a powerful and strengthening pose that brings all your body muscles together to work cohesively and as a whole.
+However, it primarily strengthens your thighs, ankles, and core.

 The move also improves your balance and enhances your resilience.
-Here is a guide on how to perform this move (2):
+Here’s a guide on how to perform this move (2):

-- Start in a standing position with your feet slightly wider than a hip-width distance and arms by your sides.
+- Start in a standing position with your feet slightly wider than hip-width apart and your arms by your sides.

-- Breathe in and raise your arms overhead so that your biceps are slightly in front of your ears.
-You can keep your arms parallel and your palms facing inward or clasp.
-Keep your shoulders down and back straight.
+- Breathe in and raise your arms overhead so your biceps are slightly in front of your ears.
+Keep your arms parallel and your palms facing inward.
+Keep your shoulders down and your back straight.

 - Breathe out and bend your knees, keeping your thighs parallel to the floor.
 It will make your trunk lean slightly forward and over your thighs to create a 90-degree angle with the tops of your thighs.